 * India pledges to maintain rules-based maritime order: On March 5, Indian Defense Minister Rajnath Singh asked the country's naval command to ensure that "no overwhelming economic and military power can exercise hegemony over other countries in the Indian Ocean region."

-“We will ensure that a rules-based maritime order is strengthened in the Indian Ocean region and that all our neighbours are helped in safeguarding their sovereignty and autonomy,” Minister Singh stressed.
+“We will ensure that a rules-based maritime order is strengthened in the Indian Ocean region and all our neighbours are helped in protecting their autonomy and sovereignty,” Minister Singh stressed.

 He pledged that India's growing maritime power would be used to create an environment of peace and prosperity in the Indo-Pacific.
 (ANI)